modelstar-labs/docs/docs/quickstart/index.md

-# Install Modelstar and Connect to Snowflake
+# Quickstar: Install Modelstar and Connect to Snowflake

 In just a few minutes you can train and deploy a ML model inside your data warehouses/lakehouse.

-## Installation
+## Step #1: Install Modelstar CLI tool

 To get started with Moelstar, install the Modelstar Python package into your local Python environment.